 The park is one of my favorite spots in Oslo.
 We went there twice in the two days we stayed in Oslo.
 The park is a true masterpiece.

-Frogner is historically part of Frogner Manor, and it is an impressive urban park in Oslo with an impressive collection of Norwegian sculptor, Gustav Vigeland’s installation created between 1924 and 1943.
+Frogner is historically part of Frogner Manor, and it is an impressive urban park in Oslo with an impressive collection of Norwegian sculptors, Gustav Vigeland’s installation created between 1924 and 1943.
 The Vigeland Sculpture Park is a park within Frogner Park that displays over 600 pieces of bronze and granite sculptures that depict different faces of human life.

-My Oslo Note: Have a picnic in Oslo!
+Oslo Sightseeing Guide: Have a picnic

 While I mentioned that we didn’t have much time in Oslo (which I hope there will be much more in the future), I still highly recommend at least spend some time in the Vigeland park (or, any park) and have a picnic (of course, during summer), we got some fruits, cold cuts, and drinks, and there’s nothing better than hanging out on the lawn and soak in the lay-back vibe.